 Anti-inflammatory

-The flavonoid extracts of M. nigra fruit were found to suppress the accumulation of excess fluids in ear and paw of mice induced by xylene and carrageenan respectively in addition to decrease in cytokine levels including IL-1 (Interleukin), TNF (Tumor Necrosis Factor), NO (Nitrous Oxide) and interferon-gamma (IFN-) (Chen et al., 2016a).
+The flavonoid extracts of M. nigra fruit were found to suppress the accumulation of excess fluids in ear and paw of mice induced by xylene and carrageenan respectively in addition to a decrease in cytokine levels, including IL-1 (Interleukin), TNF (Tumor Necrosis Factor), NO (Nitrous Oxide) and interferon-gamma (IFN-) (Chen et al., 2016a).

 Neurodegenerative